The Narmadeshwar Shivling: Naturally Devine

 Brings harmony and prosperity

-A “Janeudhari Narmadeshwar Shivling” is a Shivalinga from the Narmada River that is adorned with the sacred thread (Janeu or Yajnopavita), signifying purity and a connection to the divine
+A “Janeudhari Narmadeshwar Shivling” adorns the sacred thread (Janeu or Yajnopavita) from the Narmada River.
+It signify purity and a connection to the divine

 The Janeu on the lingam emphasises the importance of purification and the pursuit of spiritual knowledge and liberation.